 First Amendment Activities

 We encourage citizens to exercise rights guaranteed by the Constitution.
 However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect the public and park resources.
-Therefore, such activities require special use permits and National Park Service staff may regulate the time, place, and manner in which they are conducted.
+Therefore, such First Amendment activities involving over 25 participants require special use permits and National Park Service staff may regulate the time, place, and manner in which they are conducted.
 Some examples are:

 Commercial Filming and Photography